8 Tips on How to Become a Great Personal Assistant (PA or EA)

 - Own your mistakes.
 Even the best personal assistants – as well as the best CEOs – make mistakes.
 You cannot become a great personal assistant if you make excuses for your mistakes instead of amends.
 When a mistake is made, great personal assistants start with an apology and put in place necessary steps to make sure a similar mistake does not happen again.
 The great ones take these moments, learn from them, and become better.

 - Keep Your Calendars in Sync.
 A great personal assistant is aware of his or her boss’s personal calendar as well as his or her work calendar.
-Becoming an indispensable part of the executive team means knowing exactly when your boss is available, and scheduling accordingly.
+Becoming an indispensable part of the executive team means knowing exactly when your boss is available and scheduling accordingly.

 - Always be Prepared.
 A dull pencil is better than a sharp mind.
 You should always have a way to write things down.
 Carry a pen and paper or an electronic note-taking device with you everywhere you go.
-This mode of preparation not only helps you do your job more efficiently, you can also write down ways you can improve.
+This mode of preparation not only helps you do your job more efficiently, but you can also write down ways you can improve.

 - Update Your Skills.
 You cannot become great or maintain greatness if you’re not willing to continue to learn.
 Always look for ways to update skills or learn new ones.
 A great learning resource can be your boss.
 Ask him or her what you can do to take some of the pressure off.
 People will take note of your enthusiasm and willingness to learn.
 It’s also worthwhile attending relevant industry events so you can network and learn from others in your field.